-Ensuring transparency and reasoning of the process of adopting decisions of the Supreme Judicial Council
+Improvement of the process of adopting decisions by the Supreme Judicial Council, ensuring transparency and reasoning

 Currently, decisions of the Supreme Judicial Council are adopted by closed secret ballot, which causes public mistrust and casts doubt on the independence and accountability of the members of the Council in the adoption of decisions.
-In addition, in case of individual decisions, requirement for reasoning them is missing in the law.
-For changing the situation, it is necessary to envisage a change of the voting mechanism and a broader scope of cases of rendering reasoned decisions.
+Besides, in case of individual decisions, requirement for reasoning them is missing in the law.
+In addition, the required number of votes prescribed for adopting decisions by the Supreme Judicial Council has currently resulted in impossibility of adopting important decisions by the body concerned, especially also in the cases when a member of the SJC recuses himself or herself in the manner prescribed by law.
+In such conditions, the regulations on the required number of votes for adopting decisions by the Supreme Judicial Council should also be amended.
+For changing the situation, it is necessary to envisage a requirement for reasonableness of the procedure for voting and for transparency of taking decisions by the Council, as well as to amend the regulations on the proportion of votes when adopting decisions.
+Such actions will enable the Supreme Judicial Council to effectively fulfil the objectives set before it by the Constitution and laws.